octoml/octoai-cartoonizer/README.md

 Under construction.

-## Step-by-step Cartoonizer Tutorial
+## Step-by-step Cartoonizer Tutorial :books:

-### Phase 1: Experiment with Image to Image feature in Stable Diffusion Web UI
+### Phase 1: Experiment with Image to Image feature in Stable Diffusion Web UI :woman::arrow_right::princess:

 Under construction.

-### Phase 2: Build your own CLIP-Interrogator Docker container
+### Phase 2: Build your own CLIP-Interrogator Docker container :package:

 Let's walk through how you can build your own model container and upload it on DockerHub.
 Once uploaded you can use OctoAI's compute service to serve the model container behind an easy to use REST endpoint.
 This makes your model easy to access, manage and scale based on your use requirements.